Richard Worsam Meade I: Hogan schism

 After returning from Spain, Meade became a trustee of St. Mary's Roman Catholic Church just as its priest William Hogan was in a dispute with Bishop Henry Conwell.
 The trustees defied the bishop by keeping Hogan, who was excommunicated, as their priest.
 Meade believed that in a republic, where the people are sovereign, the trustees of a parish should have the right to appoint priests—in the same way that the Pope had granted European monarchs this right.

 A pamphlet defending the trustees was published by exiled priest John Rico, whom Meade had helped escape from Spain to the United States.
 Meade became close friends with another parishioner, diplomat Manuel Torres, through whom he met the radical priest Servando Teresa de Mier.
 Mier quickly joined the St. Mary's controversy, while Torres tried to help Meade out with his financial problems.
 When Torres died in 1822, the funeral procession left from Meade's house, and with William Duane he was the executor of Torres' estate.

 Personal life

 Meade married Margaret Coates Butler in 1801.
 She was the daughter of Anthony Butler, a merchant of Perth Amboy, New Jersey, and Elizabeth Coates (or Coats) of Philadelphia.
 Margaret was Episcopalian though Richard was Roman Catholic, a pattern repeated in several generations of the Meade family.

-He was the only son to pass on the Meade family name; he and Margaret had 11 children, most of them born in Cadiz:
+He was the only son to pass on the Meade family name; he and Margaret had 11 children, most of them born in Cádiz: